hbrc-fpga-class/peripherals/doc/pi_setup.md

 ```

 For the HBRC class we will have a Wifi network setup.
 It will have a dual band
-configuration, one for 5Ghz, and one for 2.4Ghz.
+configuration, one for 5Ghz (Homebrew5), and one for 2.4Ghz (Homebrew2.4).

 Here is the SSID information
 1. 5Ghz (preferred) : SSID: Homebrew5 , password: ilikerobots
 2. 2.4Ghz : SSID : Homebrew2.4 , password: ilikerobots

+We want the Pi's to connect to Homebrew5 for it should have more bandwidth.
-Add these two SSIDs using pifi:
+Add the Homebrew5 wifi network using pifi:

 ```
-sudo pifi add Homebrew5 ilikerobots sudo pifi add Homebrew2.4 ilikerobots
+sudo pifi add Homebrew5 ilikerobots
 ```

 You can add additional wifi networks like your home wifi network.